Floer theory and flips: Divisor equation

+Note that in general one may not choose perturbations pulled back under forgetful maps: Configurations $u \in \M_\Gamma$ with constant disks correspond to intersections of the unstable manifolds $W_x^-, x \in \crit(m)$ of the unperturbed Morse function $m: L \to \R$.
+The stable manifolds $W_x^-,W_y^-$ are not transversally intersecting for obvious reasons (e.g. they may be equal if $x = y$.) \llabel{complicated}

-Divisorial perturbations give the following weak form of the divisor equation.
-Let $c \in \ker(\mu^{1,0})$ be a cocycle in the first page of the Morse-to-Floer spectral sequence and $[W^-(c)]$ the homology class of the union of unstable manifolds of the critical points appearing in $c$.
-Then
+Perturbations satisfying the forgetful property \eqref{fp} give the following weak form of the divisor equation.
+Let $c \in \ker(\mu^{1,0})$ be a cocycle for the Morse operator $\mu^{1,0}$ and $[c] \in H(L)$ the Morse homology class, represented by the sum of unstable manifolds $W^-(x)$ of the critical points $x$ appearing in $c$.
+That is, if $c = \sum c_x x$ then